Surf, sun, and fun all come together in this popular take on the traditional summer cocktail!

 During my summers home from college, I’d sometimes spend the early part of the day (before the crowds came in) at the local seafood restaurant, eating lobster tail and drinking tall Blue Margaritas, dreaming of California and the Pacific Ocean.
-When I moved to Los Angeles, that cocktail was one of the first things I had getting off the plane.
+When I moved to Los Angeles, many years later, that cocktail was one of the first things I had after getting off the plane.

-Silver tequila, sometimes called Blanco, is the ideal spirit for this cocktail.
-It easily carries the flavors of curacao and lime, keeping everything together, bright and not too sweet.
-When it’s a hot summer day and you’re ready to mix some of these up, you can’t go wrong with a bottle of Patron or Don Julio; you might even want to try Patron’s Reposado 100% agave tequila for some extra excitement and taste.
+Silver tequila, sometimes called blanco, is the ideal spirit for this cocktail.
+It easily carries the flavors of curaçao and lime, keeping everything together, bright and not too sweet.
+When it’s a hot summer day and you’re ready to mix some of these up, you can’t go wrong with a bottle of Patrón or Don Julio.

 Ingredients